lasana-arrow/horses/README.md

   - awards
   - and many many more

-It was written for a website https://1k-horse.com/ so you can see how it works there
+It was written for a website https://1k-horse.com/ so you can see how it works there.

+Right now it is in Russian.
+If you want me to do the localisation - write me sagittarius.group@gmail.com

 <h2>How to use it</h2>
 1. Download horses.zip and install it as a plugin on your Wordpress website<br>